Session 3- Simulating and imagining a society with AI Agents

 Studio 4

-This session will explore how we might envision and design future societies in which AI agents are deeply embedded in everyday life.
+This session will explore how AI agents can be used to imagine and design possible futures.
+Conversely, how can we think about a society of agents?
 Moving beyond purely technical considerations, it will invite participants to reflect on the broader societal, cultural, and psychological transformations brought about by the widespread presence of autonomous agents.
-Speakers will discuss how collective behavior, institutional structures, and social norms might evolve in response to the growing agency of AI systems.
-By simulating societies with human and non-human agents coexisting, the session aims to foster a critical yet constructive dialogue about governance, identity, social cohesion, and the kinds of futures we want to build—or avoid.
+Speakers will present tools, projects, and creative approaches.
+By providing concrete examples and insights, the session aims to foster a critical yet constructive dialogue on the kinds of futures we want to build or avoid.

 Meet the speakers